sheldongordon4/falcon9-landing-prediction/README.md

-# Winning the space Race
+# LANDING PREDICTION: SPACEX FALCON 9 FIRST STAGE

 ## Project Overview
 This project aims to enhance the predictive capabilities of a private space launch company by determining the factors that influence the successful landing of the Falcon 9 first stage by leveraging extensive data collection from sources such as the SpaceX API and historical launch records from Wikipedia.